Tax Reform for Print Businesses: Structuring your Company

 APTech and WhatTheyThink also gratefully acknowledge the assistance of Stephen Entin, Senior Fellow, Tax Foundation, Washington, D.C.

-Our webinars are provided to members free of charge thanks to support from our sponsors.
-Basic Membership is free.
+Our webinars are provided to members free of charge.

 Our sponsored webinars offer our members the opportunity to learn from industry experts.
 They are provided to you at no charge through the generous support of our sponsors.
 When you register for a webinar, sponsors may receive may receive your contact information including email.
 If you do not wish the Webinar sponsor to receive your contact information, do not register or view the webinar.